ghostcryptology/ms2-mastery/README.md

 ### Guidelines

-- be respectful (to everyone, not just fellow members)
+- Be respectful (to everyone, not just fellow members)
+- Be helpful
-- no spamming, begging, pleading, etc.
+- No spamming, begging, pleading, etc.
-- no harassment
+- No harassment
-- preferably be helpful
+- Min level and gear score requirement will be eventually implemented

 ### Recruitment

-Preferably with two or three other guild members, hop on your Duck mount, and quack (hold CTRL) at the potential recruit.
+Preferably with two or three other guild members, hop on your Duck mount, and quack (hold <kbd>Ctrl</kbd>) at the potential recruit.
 If the recruit responds by quacking on their Duck, they're in!

 The above is subject to change, but it is our current method of initiation :)

-### Info
+### General Info

 - Discord channel link is posted in the Guild Tab > Guild Notice in-game.
 - Official Guild Channel: 7
 - Official Server: NA West
+- If you don't have a Premium Package with unlimited Rotors, you can find portals to all major destinations in the houses of the following members:
+  - G6/Tattoos

 ## Beginner Tips